ZOE Broadcasting Network: Affiliation with PCMC and digital terrestrial expansion

 On September 20, 2021, ZOE Broadcasting Network partnered with Philippine Collective Media Corporation's PRTV Tacloban to air A2Z's programming on PRTV Tacloban, which became a network-affiliated station for the first time.

 In January 2022, the NTC granted ZOE the provisional authority to use UHF channel 20 for its DTT operations; this allowed the network to transmit both A2Z and Light TV terrestrially outside Metro Manila.

 Websites launched

 On March 30, 2025, ZOE TV launched two websites ZBNI.ph (the company's main website) and ZNews, which publishes articles from Balitang A2Z, Light TV Radio, and DZJV Radyo CALABARZON.

 Light TV expanded schedule

-On May 5, 2025, Light TV began simulcasting A2Z's news program, Balitang A2Z, and expanded its weekday broadcast hours from 8:00 am to 11:15 pm (later extended from 6:00 am to 12:00 mn in October 2025), returning to its pre-COVID-19 pandemic schedule.
+On May 5, 2025, Light TV began simulcasting A2Z's news program, Balitang A2Z, and expanded its weekday broadcast hours from 8:00 am to 11:15 pm and its weekend broadcasting hours from 8:00 am to 11:30 pm on Saturdays, and 7:00 am to 11:30 pm on Sundays (later extended from 6:00 am to 12:00 mn on October 1, 2025), returning to its pre-COVID-19 pandemic schedule.